EngineerSmith/nativefs/README.md

 * [nativefs.createDirectory](https://love2d.org/wiki/love.filesystem.createDirectory)
 * [nativefs.remove](https://love2d.org/wiki/love.filesystem.remove)

 Function names in this list are links to their `love.filesystem` counterparts.
-All functions are designed to work the same as `love.filesystem`, but without the path restrictions that LÖVE imposes; i.e., they allow full access to the filesystem.
+All functions are designed to behave the same way as `love.filesystem`, but without the path restrictions that LÖVE imposes; i.e., they allow full access to the filesystem.

-Additional functions that not available in `love.filesystem`:
+Additional functions that are not available in `love.filesystem`:

 * `nativefs.getDriveList`
 Returns a table of all populated drive letters on Windows (`{ 'C:/', 'D:/', ...}`).
 On systems that don't use drive letters, a table with the single entry `/` is returned.